M1 Finance is a cutting edge robo investing/brokerage hybrid that has an array of useful features for both long term passive and active investors.

 Beyond that, they also prioritize sales in this order:

 By doing this, M1 aims to minimize the taxes associated with your investment activity.
-This is not the same as tax loss harvesting, offered by robo-advisors like Betterment.
+This is not the same as tax-loss harvesting, offered by robo-advisors like Betterment.
+But it still has the potential to save you some serious cash without you needing to worry about manually optimizing for taxes.

 Another feature of M1 Finance is smart rebalancing.